upvalue/arete/README.md

-Arete is an implementation of the Scheme programming language in C++ and itself.
+Arete is a low-footprint, high performance implementation of the Scheme programming language in C++ and itself.

 # Why?

 Arete was written mostly for fun.
 I also made it as a platform for experimenting with more radical programming language design and implementation, but for the moment it's essentially a vanilla Scheme.

+# Features

+- Compacting garbage collection
+- Native compilation
+- Hygienic macros and modules

 # Usage